Deleting a User

 Testing User Deletion

-Click the delete icon on any user card, then click Delete in the confirmation dialog.
+Click the trash icon on any user card, then click Delete in the confirmation dialog.
 You should see a toast confirming the user was deleted.

 The deletion works, but requiring a manual refresh isn’t acceptable.
 The user grid should update automatically.
 We’ll address this in the upcoming Refreshing Data After Mutation chapter.